Forming an LLC in North Dakota is Easy

-How long does it take to get an LLC approved?
+How long does it take to get a North Dakota LLC approved?
 LLC processing time can be up to 4 weeks.

 Step 4: Create An LLC Operating Agreement

 Creating a North Dakota LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.